MatteoGalletta/university/3104 Artificial Intelligence/studying/Teoria.md

 $$

 #### Implementation with Search
-We can solve any CSP using the [[#3.
+We can solve any CSP using [[#3.
 Solving Problems by Searching|Search]].
 The entities are defined as follows:
 - Initial state: all the variables are unassigned.
 - Actions: assign a value to a variable
 - Goal function: the variables assignment is **complete**.